 After you login with your certificates, click on "find courses" in the upper left.
 Choose 18.06r and get started.

-There is currently a brief introduction to MATLAB available on the website.
+Later in the semester there will be a brief introduction to MATLAB available on the website.

 This is not for credit, it is simply to introduce the notation for students that are not familiar with MATLAB.